kapok-lang/kapok/doc/syntax.md

 Sign = :signed | :unsigned
 ```

 This parameter is used only in pattern matching.
-The default is unsigned.
+The default is `:unsigned`.

 ```text
 Type = :integer | :float | :binary | :bytes | :bitstring | :bits | :utf8 | :utf16 | :utf32
 ```

-The default is `integer`.
+The default is `:integer`.
 The default type does not depends on the value, even if the value is a literal.
 For instance, the default type in the only segment of `<<(3.14)>>` is `:integer` not `:float`.

 ```text
 Unit = (:unit 1|2|...256)